 Over the past 20 years I have witnessed the progression of computer security defenses as they reacted to the ever-increasing volume and sophistication of attacks.
 Emphasis on defensive approaches often focuses on purely technology-based solutions (i.e. first firewall).
 Today’s attackers are not just exploiting software vulnerabilities, but more and more human vulnerabilities.
 Unlike software vulnerabilities, many of these human “bugs” cannot be simply patched with a download from the Internet; they require formal security awareness and education to mitigate.
-It has long been recognized there is an urgent need to
+It has long been recognized there is an urgent need to improve security education and the security community needs to begin educating a broader audience than just those who work in technology.

 The primary method for educating the general public about cybersecurity has been to construct “Top 10” security lists.
 This approach is neither effective nor sufficient as it is poor pedagogical practice to believe that students -- or anyone for that matter -- can remember, understand and apply knowledge when the educator provides them with nothing more than a single-page, bullet-point list of security tasks to perform.
 Top 10 lists communicate a false sense of security to their readers as they imply that security can be achieved simply by following these broad steps.
 What happens -- and it will happen, often -- when a student is presented with a situation not covered by a bullet point?